Mamadoukaba/UIWebView-iOS-App/README.md

 # UIWebView-iOS-App
-This UIWebView iOS app uses the UIWebView Method from the UIKit framework to load webpages inside of an app.
+This UIWebView iOS app uses the UIWebView class from the UIKit framework to load webpages inside of an app.